zaloga/InvoiceManager/README.md

 # InvoiceManager

 Hello, I am programmer and freelancer Martin Zaloga and this is my simple web project for demonstration what I can do in one manday.
 This simple project is done in asp.net core MVC using Entity Framework core.
+This project is running on http://invoice-manager.site/.
-For more informations about me and next my references please visit web site zaloga.cz.
+For more informations about me and next my references please visit web site https://zaloga.cz/.

 # Original request:
 Create a simple ASP.NET Core MVC application in C# to manage invoices in any database system.
 The application should have the following features: